mlafleur/mlafleur.github.io/_pages/image-importer-privacy-policy.md

 Excerpt: ""
 Tags: null
 ---
+# Privacy Policy

-<strong>Collection of Information
+## Collection of Information

-</strong>We do not collect any personally identifiable information.
+We do not collect any personally identifiable information.

-<strong>Distribution of Information
+## Distribution of Information#

-</strong>We do not share any information with governmental agencies or other companies.
+We do not share any information with governmental agencies or other companies.